The Orb: 1988–1990: Paterson & Cauty

-Alex Paterson began his music career in the early 1980s as a roadie for the post-punk rock band Killing Joke, for whom his childhood friend Martin "Youth" Glover played bass.
+Alex Paterson began his music career in the early 1980s as a roadie for the post-punk rock band Killing Joke, for which his childhood friend Martin "Youth" Glover played bass.
 Having left Killing Joke's employ, in 1986 Paterson became an A&R man.
 Paterson and Youth shared a flat in Battersea and Jimmy Cauty, Youth's former bandmate from Brilliant, was a regular visitor.
-Paterson and Cauty began DJing and producing music together under the name the Orb.
+Paterson and Cauty began DJing and producing music together under the name "the Orb".
 Their first release was a 1988 acid house anthem track, "Tripping on Sunshine", released on Youth's compilation album Eternity Project One.
-The following year, the Orb released the Kiss EP, a four-track EP based on samples from New York City's KISS FM.
+In 1989, the Orb released the Kiss EP, a four-track EP based on samples from New York City's KISS FM.
 It was released on Paterson and Glover's new record label WAU!
-Mr. Modo Records, which they created out of a desire to maintain financial independence from larger record labels.
-After spending a weekend of making what Paterson described as "really shit drum sounds", the duo decided to abandon beat-heavy music and instead work on music for after-hours listening by removing the percussion tracks.
+Mr. Modo Records, which they created to maintain financial independence from larger record labels.
+After spending a weekend of making what Paterson called "really shit drum sounds", the duo abandoned beat-heavy music and instead worked on music for after-hours listening by removing the percussion tracks.
 Paterson and Cauty began DJing in London and landed a deal for the Orb to play the chill out room at London nightclub Heaven.
 Resident DJ Paul Oakenfold brought in the duo as ambient DJs for his "The Land of Oz" event at Heaven.
-Though the Orb's Monday night performances had only several hardcore followers initially, their chill-out room act grew popular over the course of their six-month stay to the point that the room was often packed with around 100 people.
-The Orb's performances became most popular among weary DJs and clubbers seeking solace from the loud, rhythmic music of the dancefloor.
+Though the Orb's Monday night performances had only several hardcore followers initially, its chill-out room act grew so popular over its six-month stay that the room was often packed with around 100 people.
+The Orb's performances became most popular among weary DJs and clubbers seeking solace from the loud, rhythmic music of the dance floor.
 The Orb built up melodies using multitrack recordings linked to multiple record decks and a mixer.
-The group incorporated many CDs, cassettes, and BBC sound effects into the act, often accompanied with pieces of popular dance tracks such as "Sueño Latino".
-Though the group used a variety of samples, they avoided heavy rhythm and drums so that the intended ambient atmosphere was not disrupted.
+The group incorporated many CDs, cassettes, and BBC sound effects, often accompanied by pieces of popular dance tracks such as "Sueño Latino".
+Though the Orb used a variety of samples, it avoided heavy rhythm and drums so that the intended ambient atmosphere was not disrupted.
 Most often, the group played dub and other chill-out music, which it described as ambient house for the E generation.